DexterDoesCypress/easyknock-forms/README.txt

     - Includes user's decision to learn more about EasyKnock.
     - Stubbed API calls on 'POST','api.segment.io/v1/p' and 'POST','api.segment.io/v1/t'.
     - Includes "back" via browser window to verify user can pick up where they left off.
+    - First/Last name field validation scenarios fail.
+      - The assertion is that validation is triggered when users enter special character.
+      - Actual Results: True-negative, bug, issue, or defect

 Results:
  - practice-hello-world/Results